bradleyboehmke/bradleyboehmke/_posts/2016-06-27-process-evaluations.md

 The essence of the PATH program:

-- replace three major income support programmes that provided cash or in-kind assistance: the Food Stamps Programme, the Poor Relief Programme, and the Public Assistance Programme
+- replace three major income support programs that provided cash or in-kind assistance: the Food Stamps Program, the Poor Relief Program, and the Public Assistance Program
 - to fight poverty in the present through monetary transfers and to reduce poverty in the future by encouraging poor households to invest in the health and education of their children

 PATH is organized around two components: